Have A Good Hair Day Hair Color

 WARM-SKIN-TONE

-If you have a warm, medium to dark skin tone, this typically means you’ll tan easier and you may even consider your skin tone “olivey”.
+If you have a warm, medium to dark skin tone; this typically means you’ll tan easier and you may even consider your skin “olivey”.

 Warm, golden, rich and chocolate browns, reds, and copper hair colors will look best against your skin tone.
 Warmer hair colors will always compliment your skin best opposed to cooler colors.

-Best hair color for fair skin with warm undertones
+Best hair color for medium to fair skin with warm undertones

 Best hair color for medium to dark skin with cool undertones